claresudbery/clare-wiki-ably/pages/think/code-princ/useful-terms.md

 - Quick summary:
   - **Continuous integration** is what happens on a development server - at-least-daily merges of all code into the mainline, integrated with everything else and automatically tested
   - **Continuous delivery** means that the continuously integrated code is then made continuously *available* for deployment and manual testing
-  - **Continuous deployment** means that the continuously delivered code is *automatically* pushed all the way to production and external users
+  - **Continuous deployment** means that the continuously delivered code is *automatically* pushed all the way to production and external users (see below)
   - See [below](#continuous-delivery-vs-continuous-deployment) for confusions between continuous delivery and continuous deployment

 ### Continuous integration